openvstorage/ovs-documentation/Internals/Arakoon/README.md

 #### Basic Arakoon commands
 ##### List all Arakoon databases
-All Arakoon DBs are running as a service with as name ovs-arakoon-databasename.
+All Arakoon DBs are running as a service with as name ovs-arakoon-\<databasename\>.

 ```
 ovs monitor services